 Margie Mader-Clark has worked at the highest levels of the HR profession for more than 15 years, primarily in the fast-paced world of Silicon Valley.
 She has experienced the power of good management -- and the devastating impact of poor management.
 Mader-Clark has worked with numerous companies to develop commonsense HR principles to guide their employment policies.

-Anthony Mancuso is a corporations and limited liability company exper, currently working at Google.
-He graduated from Hastings College of Law in San Francisco, is a member of the California State Bar, writes books and software in the fields of corporate and LLC law, and studies advanced business taxation at Golden Gate University in San Francisco.
+Anthony Mancuso is a corporations and limited liability company expert, currently working at Google.
+He graduated from Hastings College of Law in San Francisco, is a member of the California State Bar, writes books and software in the fields of corporate and LLC law, and studied advanced business taxation at Golden Gate University in San Francisco.
 He is the author of several Nolo books on forming and operating corporations (both profit and nonprofit) and limited liability companies.
-His titles include incorporate Your Business, How to Form a nonprofit corporation (national and California editions), Form Your Own Limited Liability Company, The Corporate Records Handbook, and LLC or corporation?
-His books have shown over a quarter of a million businesses and organizations how to form a corporation or LLC.
-He also is a licensed helicopter pilot and has performed for years as a guitarist in many musical idioms.
+His titles include Incorporate Your Business, How to Form a Nonprofit Corporation (national and California editions), Form Your Own Limited Liability Company, The Corporate Records Handbook, and LLC or Corporation?
+His books have shown over 400,000 businesses and organizations how to form a corporation or LLC.
+He also is a licensed helicopter pilot and has performed for years as a guitarist.